xuyfe/xuyfe/README.md

 - 🛠️ Research at the Yale Vision Lab.
 - 👨‍🎓 Senior majoring in Statistics & Data Science and Economics at Yale University.
-- 🏆 Certificates: Data Scientist Associate with Python (DataCamp)
+- 🏆 Certificates: Data Scientist Associate with Python (DataCamp), Bloomberg Market Concepts.
 - 📫 How to reach me: owen.xuli@yale.edu

 <!--